SchedulingKit

 Instructor scheduling in fitness has a variable that doesn't exist in other industries: energy and performance quality degrade predictably across consecutive classes.
 A cycling instructor teaching three back-to-back classes delivers measurably less energy in the third class, leading to lower member satisfaction and retention.
 High-performing studios schedule no more than two consecutive classes per instructor, build in 30-minute recovery breaks, and rotate high-energy formats (HIIT, cycling) with lower-intensity ones (yoga, stretch) throughout the day.
 This instructor-wellness-aware scheduling requires understanding of class formats that generic team scheduling tools don't have.

 Substitute management is the most operationally disruptive aspect of fitness studio scheduling.
 When an instructor calls in sick at 5am for a 6am class, the studio has minutes — not hours — to find a qualified replacement or risk 25 members arriving to a cancelled class.
-Studios that pre-assign backup instructors for every time slot and automate the notification chain (primary calls sick → backup is auto-notified → members get a 'new instructor' message if the sub is confirmed or a cancellation notice if not) reduce class cancellation rates from the industry average of 8% to under 2%.
-The financial impact of saving those classes is significant: a single cancelled group class costs $300-$500 in lost per-head revenue.
+Studios that pre-assign backup instructors for every time slot and automate the notification chain (primary calls sick → backup is auto-notified → members get a 'new instructor' message if the sub is confirmed or a cancellation notice if not) dramatically reduce class cancellation rates, according to industry research.
+The financial impact is significant: a single cancelled group class represents meaningful lost per-head revenue that cannot be recovered.

 Best Practices